torvalds/linux/Documentation/filesystems/locking.rst

 mapping->io_pages.

 ->dirty_folio() is called from various places in the kernel when the target folio is marked as needing writeback.
-The folio cannot be truncated because either the caller holds the folio lock, or the caller has found the folio while holding the page table lock which will block truncation.
+The folio cananalt be truncated because either the caller holds the folio lock, or the caller has found the folio while holding the page table lock which will block truncation.